FredKSchott/snowpack/docs/posts/2020-07-30-snowpack-2-7-release.md

 ## Redesigned Plugin API

 Snowpack v2.7 features an major rewrite of our internal build pipeline to support a more reliable and expressive plugin API.
-Completely new use cases around file loading and application optimizations are unlocked with the redesigned `load()`, `transform()`, `run()` and `optimize()` plugin hooks (with more on the way in future versions).
+New optimizations and file type builders are unlocked with the redesigned `load()`, `transform()`, `run()` and `optimize()` plugin hooks (with more on the way in future versions).

 ![snowpack screenshot](/img/snowpack-27-screenshot-1.png)

+Snowpack 2.7 is fully backwards compatible with older plugins, so you can upgrade Snowpack without worrying about version mismatches.

 Every hook is documented in our new [Plugins Guide](/plugins) for plugin authors.
 The new API is heavily inspired by [Rollup](https://rollupjs.org/), so we hope it already feels familiar to many of you.

-Snowpack 2.7 is fully backwards compatible with older plugins, so you can upgrade Snowpack without worrying about version mismatches.

 ## Simplified Configuration